CHYingLF/LSTM-Classification-Model-for-Biosensor-Time-Series-Data/README.md

 # Descriptiom
-A implementation of RNN/GRU/LSTM/TRansformer model for sequencce data classification (or regression), especially time series data.
+A implementation of RNN/GRU/LSTM/TRansformer model for sequencce data classification (or regression), especially time series data with local GPU.

-Features:
+Features*:
 0. Ideally can be used for any sequence input with any number of features.
 1. Aiming to solve varies length input of time series data, capture local and global information using LSTM model.
 2. Also implement attention mechanism to assign attention score on the last hidden layer output of LSTM flow
+3. If local GPU is available for ML traning, can follow the steps to setup the GPU for local traning.
+Own you own ML GPU, forget about paying Online GPU to train.
-3. The final R2 score is 0.88 on the validation dataset of biological sensors' data.
+4. The final R2 score is 0.88 on the validation dataset of biological sensors' data.

 # Environemnt
 python 3.8